leozhangcs/leozhangcs.github.io/index.md

 <!--
 - [May-26] One work accepted by
 - -->
+- [Sep-26] Our new work __Cutting Tokens, Creating Threats: Evaluating Token Compression-Induced Vulnerabilities in Large Vision-Language Models__ has been accepted to the _Network and Distributed System Security Symposium (NDSS 2027)_!
+Congrats to Xiaomei!

 - [May-26] Three works, __Defending Jailbreak Attacks on Large Language Models via Manifold Trajectory Kinetics__, __"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills__, and __Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations__, have been accepted to _USENIX Security 2026_!
 Congrats to Hangtao, Zhihao, Jun, and all collaborators for this fantastic achievement!

 - [May-26] Our new work __Rethinking Federated Unlearning via the Lens of Memorization__ has been accepted to the _32nd SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)_!
 Congrats to Jiaheng!